RiccardoCerberi/RISCV-Emulator/README.md

 # Presentation

 This is an implementation of RISC-V emulator written in C++.
 It's a single cycle processor, thus every instruction is executed sequentially.
-The emulator reads binary files that contain RISC-V instructions only.

 The current version supports user integer instructions on 32 bits registers (rv32ui), that is, the set of instructions for common operations like add, load and store.